-- d. he grants the highest military ranks according to law; - dh. on the proposal of the Prime Minister, he appoints and withdraws plenipotentiary representatives of the Republic of Albania to other states and international organizations; - e. he accepts letters of credential and the withdrawal of diplomatic representatives of other states and international organizations accredited to the Republic of Albania; - ë. he enters into international agreements according to law; - f. on the proposal of the Prime Minister, he appoints the director of the intelligence service of the state; - g. he nominates the Chairman of the Academy of Sciences and the rectors of universities pursuant to law; - gj. he sets the date of the elections for the Assembly, for the organs of local power and for the conduct of referenda; - h. he requests opinions and information in writing from the directors of state institutions for issues that relate to their duties.
+- c. he grants Albanian citizenship and permits it to be relinquished according to law; - d. he grants decorations and titles of honor according to law; - e. he grants the highest military ranks according to law; - f. on the proposal of the Prime Minister, he appoints and withdraws plenipotentiary representatives of the Republic of Albania to other states and international organizations; - g. he accepts letters of credential and the withdrawal of diplomatic representatives of other states and international organizations accredited to the Republic of Albania; - h. he enters into international agreements according to law; - i. on the proposal of the Prime Minister, he appoints the director of the intelligence service of the state; - j. he nominates the Chairman of the Academy of Sciences and the rectors of universities pursuant to law; - k. he sets the date of the elections for the Assembly, for the organs of local power and for the conduct of referenda; - I. he requests opinions and information in writing from the directors of state institutions for issues that relate to their duties.